Manon Awst: Awst & Walther

 In 2010 they received a Fellowship for Artists from the Henry Moore Foundation for a residency at the Künstlerhaus Bethanien, Berlin and were also resident artists at Meetfactory, Prague following an award from the Goethe Institute.

-Two of their installations Latent Measures and The Line of Fire were part of the second Boros Collection exhibition at the bunker in Berlin from 2012-2016.
+Two of their installations Latent Measures and The Line of Fire were part of the second Boros Collection exhibition at the bunker in Berlin from 2012 to 2016.

 Other major works include Ground to Sky, Berlin and Gap to Feed, a permanent installation on Rosa-Luxemburg-Platz, Berlin made from thousands of mussel shells collected on the Menai Strait, North Wales.

 They have a permanent installation Far and Wide located at Nant Gwrtheyrn, which was originally made for an interdisciplinary forum at Barclodiad y Gawres, Anglesey.

 In 2019, Distanz Verlag published the catalogue Awst & Walther, a comprehensive monograph showcasing the sculptures and creative interventions the artists created over a decade.